josh-ashkinaze/plurals/README.md

 mod = Moderator(system_instructions="You are a neutral moderator overseeing this task, ${task}", model='gpt-4o', combination_instructions="voting")
 ```
-The difference is that system_instructions is not linked with our templates, so you cannot access any pre-defined moderator instructions when using system_instructions. `system_instructions='default'` will not access the default template like `persona='default'` would.
+The difference is that `system_instructions` is not linked with our templates, so you cannot access any pre-defined moderator instructions when using `system_instructions`. `system_instructions='default'` will not access the default template like `persona='default'` would.

 #### Auto-Moderators
 We have a special option where, if the `system_instructions` of a moderator are set to `auto`, then the moderator will,